KenethGarcia/ClassiPyGRB/README.md

 # Attribution
 If you use this code in a publication, please refer to the package by its name and cite [Garcia-Cifuentes et al.(2023)](https://doi.org/10.3847/1538-4357/acd176) -> [Astrophysical Journal Vol. 951 No. 1](https://doi.org/10.3847/1538-4357/acd176).
 Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx).

-## Dependencies
+## Dependencies and Installation

-This repository requires Python 3.8 or high, and a list of packages downloaded automatically ([numpy](https://github.com/numpy/numpy), [scikit-learn](https://scikit-learn.org/stable/index.html), etc).
+This repository requires Python 3.8 or high, and a list of packages downloaded automatically ([numpy](https://github.com/numpy/numpy), [scikit-learn](https://scikit-learn.org/stable/index.html), etc.).
 In addition, it is required to install all the dependencies related to Tkinter, Pillow, and ImageTK.
+There are some options to download it, but we recommend two in the next sections.

+### Using Mamba/Conda
+`Conda` and `Mamba` are package management tools for creating, sharing, and managing environments and software across different platforms in Python.
+You can use ClassiPyGRB on both Mamba and Conda.

+>[!NOTE]
+> In Mamba, you can create a new environment following:
+>```
+>$ mamba create -n ClassiPyGRB -c conda-forge python=3.10 pytables=3.8.0 pillow
+>$ mamba activate ClassiPyGRB
+>$ pip install .
+>```

+>[!NOTE]
+> In Conda, you can create a new environment using a similar approach:
+>```
+>$ conda create -n ClassiPyGRB -c conda-forge python=3.10 pytables=3.8.0 pillow
+>$ conda activate ClassiPyGRB
+>$ pip install .
+>```

+>[!TIP]
+>Using Pillow as a dependency in the conda/mamba environment is optional.
+If your current operative system has an installation of `imagetk`, you can omit this requirement.

+### Debian-based Linux distributions
-In Debian-based distros you can install these packages by running the following commands:
+Another option is to install the dependencies directly on your current Linux distribution.
+In Debian-based distros, you can install these packages by running the following commands:

 ```
 $ sudo apt-get install python3-tk
 $ sudo apt-get install python3-pil python3-pil.imagetk
 ```

-Other data management packages as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required in Documentation.
+Other data management packages such as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required in Documentation.

-## Installation
+>[!TIP]
+> You can install ClassiPyGRB on other Linux distributions by installing these packages in your operating system and following the next steps.
+The procedure changes between distributions, and therefore a more cross-platform option would be conda/mamba environments.
+If you have a specific incompatibility on your OS, you can create an issue and contribute to ongoing improvements and enhancements.
+Your feedback is appreciated!

-The latest sources from **ClassiPyGRB** are avaiable by cloning the repository:
+To install ClassiPyGRB.
+You can use the latest sources from **ClassiPyGRB**, available by cloning the repository:
 ```
 $ git clone https://github.com/KenethGarcia/ClassiPyGRB
 $ cd ClassiPyGRB